-Invoices will be processed for payment when notice has been received by the Accounting Department that the goods or services have been received, inspected and found to be as ordered.
+Invoices will need to be entered into the RTA Supplier Portal.
+Payment will be processed when notice has been received by the Accounting Department that the goods or services have been received, inspected and found to be as ordered.

 Note: The RTA is exempt from all sales tax.
 Please contact the Procurement and Contracting for exemption notice.